DataDog/dd-opentracing-cpp/doc/configuration.md

 ### Service Name
 The default service name to associate with spans produced by the tracer.
-Service name can be overridden programmatically on a per-span basis via the `datadog::opentracing::Span::setServiceName` member function.
+Service name can be overridden programmatically on a per-span basis by setting a value for the `datadog::tags::service_name` tag.

 - **TracerOptions member**: `std::string service`
 - **JSON property**: `"service"` _(string)_